Foxy/foxy-cloudflare-membership-site/README.md

-# Foxy.io Customer Portal Authentication Guard
+# Foxy.io Customer Membership Site

 **This Cloudflare Worker is meant to be used with Foxy Customer Portal** : https://github.com/Foxy/foxy-customer-portal